PhilGustafsson/personalized-natural-language-interface/README.md

 ## 🔮 Future Work

 Due to the immense computational power required to host all models at once.
 The intended final product where both STT and TTS were finetuned at once from LLM generetaded prompts was never fully implemented.
 Finalizing this pipeline would be the main goal for future work.

+> 💡 **Note:** This repo was previously on gitlab.
+Which explains the commit history.